huggingface/transformers/docs/source/add_new_pipeline.rst

 =======================================================================================================================

 First and foremost, you need to decide the raw entries the pipeline will be able to take.
-It can be strings, raw bytes, dictionnaries or whatever seems to be the most likely desired input.
+It can be strings, raw bytes, dictionaries or whatever seems to be the most likely desired input.
 Try to keep these inputs as pure Python as possible as it makes compatibility easier (even through other languages via JSON).
 Those will be the :obj:`inputs` of the pipeline (:obj:`preprocess`).

 Then define the :obj:`outputs`.
 Same policy as the :obj:`inputs`.
 The simpler, the better.
 Those will be the outputs of :obj:`postprocess` method.